-The candidate will commence research under the direction of their supervision team and expected to meet with their supervisors at least 10 times per year.
+The candidate will commence research under the direction of their supervision team and is expected to meet with their supervisors at least 10 times per year.
+First year training to expand the knowledge, capabilities and awareness of the challenge of addressing the problems of cardiovascular disease and diabetes.
+This is delivered through a full complement of lectures arranged throughout the year which the students will be expected to attend.